rajadilipkolli/my-spring-boot-experiments/multipledatasources/ReadMe.md

 ### Notes

-    Postgres Database supports Sequences where as MySQL doesn't supports it hence we need to use Identity Generation value Stratergy
+    Postgres Database supports Sequences where as MySQL doesn't supports it hence we need to use Identity Generation value Strategy

+ - Flow as soon as application is started first liquibase and flyway database migrations are executed
+ - As soon as application is ready bootstrapping of data is done using `@EventListener(ApplicationReadyEvent.class)`
+ - Data from both databases are retrieved in API and merged as response
+ - Json serialization and deSerialization is done using `@JsonTest`